clio-petersdorff/golden-hour/README.md

 I would also use the google maps APIs to make the location field more user friendly - in particular I think adding autocomplete would be good feature.

+3. Adding a loading spinner

+I would also add an animation that shows users their input is being processed in between the form and the results page.